michaelito80us/deployng-ai-course/README.md

-# Course: Master Full-Stack AI Application Development: From Frontend to Deployment and Beyond
+# Course: Master Full-Stack AI Application Development - From Frontend to Deployment and Beyond

 Welcome to the course.
 This hands-on course is designed to guide you through the process of building a production-grade AI application from scratch.
 By the end of this course, you will have developed an AI-powered task automation assistant capable of helping users automate common workflows, track tasks, and get insights into their productivity.